symfony/symfony-docs/components/event_dispatcher.rst

 Suppose you want to create a new event - ``order.placed`` - that is dispatched each time a customer orders a product with your application.
-When dispatching this event, you'll pass a custom event instance that has access to the placed order.
+When dispatching this event, you will pass a custom event instance that has access to the placed order.
 Start by creating this custom event class and documenting it::

     namespace Acme\Store\Event;